screen-share/element-capture/README.md

 Pre-existing mechanisms such as [getDisplayMedia()](https://www.w3.org/TR/screen-capture/#dom-mediadevices-getdisplaymedia) allow Web applications to initiate screen-capture.
 If the user chooses to capture a tab, mechanisms such as [Region Capture](https://w3c.github.io/mediacapture-region/) mutate the resulting video track and perform an operation on all subsequent frames produced.
 (In the example of [Region Capture](https://w3c.github.io/mediacapture-region/), the operation consists of cropping frames to the frame's intersection with the bounding box of a target-element.)

 Element Capture introduces a new mutation mechanism which we name "restriction".
-When an application "restricts" a video track to a given target-element, frames produced on the restricted video track only consist of information from the target-element and its descendants.
-Phrased differently, the track becomes a capture of the DOM sub-tree rooted at the target-element.
+When an application "restricts" a video track to a given target-element, frames produced on the restricted video track only consist of information from the target-element and its descendants - clipped to the tab's viewport.
+Phrased differently, the track becomes a capture of the DOM sub-tree rooted at the target-element (or more accurately, its intersection witht the current tab's viewport).

 ## What is removed by "restriction"?